debanjo31/backsnip/rust/readme.md

 # Back Snip - Rust

-This directory contains a collection of pre-written backend solutions written in Python.
+This directory contains a collection of pre-written backend solutions written in Rust.
 Each solution is a self-contained example, with its own README file providing detailed implementation instructions and requirements.

 ## Directory Structure